Nonmonotone local minimax methods for finding multiple saddle points: Concluding remarks

 \section{Concluding remarks}

-Novel nonmonotone LMMs were proposed in this paper for finding multiple saddle points of general nonconvex functionals in Hilbert spaces by improving the traditional LMMs with nonmonotone step-size search rules.
-Both the normalized ZH-type and GLL-type nonmonotone step-size search rules were proposed and analyzed for the LMM.
-In particular, the global convergence of the normalized ZH-type LMM was rigorously verified under the same assumptions as those in \cite{Z2017CAMC} for the normalized Armijo-type LMM.
-Specifically, an efficient GBBLMM was designed to speed up the convergence by combining the Barzilai--Borwein-type step-size method with nonmonotone globalizations.
-Finally, by applying the GBBLMM to find multiple solutions of two typical semilinear BVPs with variational structures, abundant numerical results were obtained to verify that our approach is efficient and can greatly improve the convergence rate of traditional LMMs.
+A novel nonmonotone LMM was proposed in this paper for finding multiple saddle points of general nonconvex functionals in Hilbert spaces by improving the traditional LMMs with nonmonotone step-size search rules.
+Actually, as a typical and efficient nonmonotone search rule, the normalized ZH-type nonmonotone step-size search rule was proposed for the LMM.
+The global convergence of the normalized ZH-type LMM was rigorously verified under the same assumptions as those in \cite{Z2017CAMC} for the normalized Armijo-type LMM.
+Specifically, an efficient GBBLMM was designed to speed up the convergence by combining the Barzilai--Borwein-type step-size method with the nonmonotone globalization.
+By applying the GBBLMM to find multiple solutions of two typical semilinear BVPs with variational structures, abundant numerical results were obtained to verify that our approach is efficient and can greatly improve the convergence rate of traditional LMMs.

+As a final remark, we point out that some other feasible nonmonotone step-size search rules can be introduced to the LMM by following the lines of this paper.
+Typically, motivated by the GLL nonmonotone line search strategy in the optimization theory \cite{GLL1986SINUM}, one can design the following normalized GLL-type nonmonotone step-size search rule for the LMMs, that is, for $k=0,1,\ldots$, to find the step-size $\alpha=\lambda_k\rho^{m_k}$ with $m_k$ the smallest nonnegative integer satisfying